francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Secret Notes.md

 The abandoned village [[Blight Town]] is where the battle took place and why the village is destroyed.

+# Shadow Magic Secrets

 Selawynn and Helewynn are haunted by shadow dreams.

+# Upcoming Hooks and Buttons
+- Town guard [[Gert]] and some other guys stab Hespero in the heart for wearing purple lining
+- Hunting fleecemane lion
+- Festival of the Sun
+- Evil fungus starts infecting the dungeon; growing fame leads the Captain of the Military Outpost to ask you guys to investigate